 Cons

-Systematic exploitation of inexperienced and migrant workers
+Systematic exploitation of inexperienced and immigrant workers from Eastern Europe

 User Reviews (0)